 Over the past several years, our family has joined in the annual FCA challenge of picking a word of the year.
 Every January, FCA sends out a series of Impact Play devotions asking readers to pray about a one-word theme for the year and letting God work through it in many ways.

-This year my word was prayer.
+In 2012 my word was prayer.
 I thought perhaps God would grow the depth of my prayer, bring people into my path who needed prayer, or maybe answer a big prayer, but I had no idea that He would bring me to my knees in a whole different way.

 I’m a ministry leader and the mom of two hockey-playing boys.
 We live a blessed life, and God is at the center of our family.
-But recently, we went into a storm when my 9-year-old went head-first into the hockey boards and suffered a tough concussion.
+But a few years ago, we went into a storm when my 9-year-old went head-first into the hockey boards and suffered a tough concussion.
 About a month into it, his symptoms hadn’t improved at all.
 The doctors said it could be weeks, months or years.
 Sure, he’ll heal someday, but when you’re a 9-year-old boy and you can’t do any physical or cognitive exercise, it brings you to your knees.

 Times like these lead us to the kind of prayer that Jesus prayed in the garden of Gethsemane—blood, sweat and tears prayers.
 But I still find myself asking this question: Am I praying with selfish motives or Kingdom motives?
 I have been praying for healing, for a quick recovery and for my son to not be hurting.
 But God convicted me in that prayer.